 - You can do this when selecting the Cisco ASA plugin during a workflow building session, or by creating the connection independently by choosing Plugins & Tools from the Settings tab on the left menu.
 On the Plugins & Tools page, select the Connections tab and click Add Connection in the upper-right corner.

 Configure the connection for the Cisco ASA plugin.

-- Give the connection a unique and identifiable name, select the orchestrator the plugin should run on, and choose the Cisco ASA plugin from the list.
+- Give the connection a unique and identifiable name, select where the plugin should run, and choose the Cisco ASA plugin from the list.
 If it’s not available, import the plugin from the Installed Plugins tab.